Bryan K. Hanks

 Archaeology of Russia, Central Asia and Mongolia

 This course provides an overview of the key prehistoric and early historic developments that occurred in the territories of the former Soviet Union.
 This investigation will include: early evidence of animal and plant domestication in the Neolithic, the emergence of Indo-European languages, innovations in metallurgy and the rise of complex societies in the Bronze and Iron Age periods, and the impact of early ‘nomadic’ societies and empires.
-The course will cover a vast time period, stretching from the earliest occupation evidence in the Paleolithic period to the Mongol Empire of the 13th century AD.
-The primary focus of the course will be on evaluating the main lines of archaeological evidence in order to interpret and understand the key cultural, economic, technological and ideological developments noted above.
-However, the course will also investigate the substantial role that the discipline of archaeology and interpretations of the past have played in the larger socio-political dynamics of the Soviet and Post-Soviet periods.
+The course will cover a vast period, stretching from the earliest occupation evidence in the Paleolithic to the Mongol Empire of the 13th century AD.
+The primary focus of the course will be on evaluating the main lines of archaeological evidence to interpret and understand the key cultural, economic, technological and ideological developments noted above.
+However, the course also will investigate the substantial role that the discipline of archaeology and interpretations of the past have played in the larger socio-political dynamics of the Soviet and Post-Soviet periods.
 Therefore, this course will appeal to a broad range of students interested in comparative studies of Old World archaeology as well as cultural and historical studies of the Soviet and Post-Soviet Union.

 The Archaeologist Looks at Death